(Please hit the jump to recipe button above to head right for the Vegan Chilled Chocolate Pie!)

 Preheat the oven to 350°F

-1. Add the almonds to the food processor and process until small and crumbly in texture.
+1. Add the almonds to the food processor; process until small and crumbly in texture.

-2. Add the remaining crust ingredients to the food processor and process until a sticky dough forms.
+2. Add the remaining crust ingredients to the food processor; process until a sticky dough forms.

 4. Bake the pie crust, uncovered, for 15 minutes.
 Remove from the oven and let cool completely.

-1. Pit and soak the dates in warm water for 15 minutes.
+1. Pit and soak the dates in warm water for 15 minutes or until soft.

 2. Add the drained dates, raw cashews, coconut oil, cacao powder, and vanilla extract to the food processor.
 Process until smooth and creamy.